krishaamer/green-filter-research/research/literature/ai.md

 ### Amazon Alexa {#amazon-alexa}

 Alexa is the most well-known example of AI technology in the world.
 But Amazon’s Rohit Prasad thinks it can do so much more, “Alexa is not just an AI assistant – it’s a trusted advisor and a companion.”

+Companies like NeuralLink are building devices to build meaningful interactions from braing waves (EEG).
+New findings enable computers to reconstruct language from fMRI readings (Tang et al. (2022))

 ### Interaction Design {#interaction-design}